n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmchatgroq.md

 ## Node parameters

-* **Model**: Select the model which will generate the completion. n8n dynaymically loads available models from the Groq API.
+* **Model**: Select the model which will generate the completion. n8n dynamically loads available models from the Groq API.
 Learn more in the [Groq model documentation](https://console.groq.com/docs/models){:target=_blank .external-link}.

 ## Node options